To keep it pretty straightforward, a fisheye is a super wide-angle lens that has a viewing angle close to 180 degrees.

 The reason comes as no surprise.
 More of the surrounding is captured into the frame when it’s in use.

-The fisheye’s ability to have a large depth of field and wide angle of view means that the NASA is unlikely to miss anything in space.
+This product’s ability to have a large depth of field and wide angle of view means that the NASA is unlikely to miss anything in space.

 (It is for this same reason why it’s the glass of choice for most photographers who take photos of the night sky.)